Search for rare or forbidden decays of the $D^{0}$ meson

 The signal mode branching fraction $\BR_{\rm sig}$ is determined relative to that of the normalization decay using

-where \hbox{$\BR_{\rm norm}$} is the branching fraction of the normalization mode~\cite{PDG2018}, and $N_{\rm sig}$ and $N_{\rm norm}$ are the fitted yields of the signal and normalization mode decays, respectively.
+where \hbox{$\BR_{\rm norm}$} is the normalization mode branching fraction~\cite{PDG2018}, and $N_{\rm sig}$ and $N_{\rm norm}$ are the fitted yields of the signal and normalization mode decays, respectively.
 The symbols $\lum_{\rm sig}$ and $\lum_{\rm norm}$ represent the integrated luminosities of the data samples used for the signal (\totallumi\invfb) and the normalization decays (\usedlumi\invfb), respectively~\cite{Lees:2013rw}.
-For the signal modes, we use both the on-peak and off-peak data samples, while the normalization modes use only a subset of the off-peak data.
+For the signal modes, we use the on-peak and off-peak data samples, while the normalization modes use only a subset of the off-peak data.

-Each normalization mode yield $N_{\rm norm}$ is extracted by performing a two-dimensional unbinned maximum likelihood fit to the \dm\ and $m(\Dz)$ distributions in the range $0.141<\dm<0.149\gevcc$ and $1.81<m(\Dz)<1.91\gevcc$.
+Each normalization mode yield $N_{\rm norm}$ is extracted by performing an extended two-dimensional unbinned maximum likelihood (ML) fit~\cite{Lees:2013gdj} to the observables \dm\ and $m(\Dz)$ in the range $0.141<\dm<0.149\gevcc$ and $1.81<m(\Dz)<1.91\gevcc$.
 The measured \dm\ and $m(\Dz)$ values are not correlated and are treated as independent observables in the fits.
 The probability density functions (PDFs) in the fits depend on the normalization mode and use sums of multiple Cruijff~\cite{Lees:2018zz} and Crystal Ball~\cite{Skwarnicki:1986xj} functions in both \dm\ and $m(\Dz)$.
 The functions for each observable use a common mean.
 The background is modeled with an \argus\ threshold function~\cite{Albrecht:1990am} for \dm\ and a Chebyshev polynomial for $m(\Dz)$.
-The \argus\ endpoint parameter is fixed to the kinematic threshold for a $\Dstarp\to\Dz\pip$ decay.
+The \argus\ end point parameter is fixed to the kinematic threshold for a $\Dstarp\to\Dz\pip$ decay.
 All other PDF parameters, together with the normalization mode and background yields, are allowed to vary in the fit.
 The fitted yields and reconstruction efficiencies for the normalization modes are given in Table~\ref{tab:norm_fit}.